edmundsj/temperatureController/README.rst

 - I figured out the culprit - thermal runaway.
 A small (enough) amount of current heats the MOSFET, which causes the current to rise, which causes the MOSFET to heat more, and on, and on.
 It's not actually a problem with nonlinearity, just with the MOSFET getting too damn hot.
 There is instability, but it's not caused by nonlinearity - it's caused by thermal runaway of the MOSFET.
 - Thermal runaway WILL be an issue with BJT's as well, since the current gain does increase with temperature (by ~a factor of 3).
 - I'm probably going to want to add a small fan and choose a larger transistor package.

+Version 2 Experiments
+_______________________
+Prediction (P): Using a proportional only controller with a value of Kp, we should see the steady-state error of the system be kp / (1 + kp), and the 95% settling time should be (1+Kp) times faster than the settling time of the filter.
+Prediction (PI): Using a PI controller, we should see zero steady-state error, and for a given Kp, we should see the dynamics improve by decreasing ti (the integral time) until about wi = wL/4 * (1+Kp)^2. where wL is the frequency of the lowpass anti-aliasing filter.
+At this point, the characteristic frequency  of the overall system is given by wL/2 * (1+Kp) assuming zeta=1 (critical damping).
+Prediction (PI): Since we are using PWM, our error will not be zero even when it *should* be zero.
+We have an extra sinusoid riding on top of that.
+This could lead to instability of the system if the anti-aliasing filter is not low-frequency enough.
+Specifically, we need that fL^2 * Kp^2 / (fs*fPWM) be less than 1, and we need to pray that our PWM is aliased to a reasonably high frequency compared to the sampling frequenncy.
+This places a restriction on Kp. and our ultimate dynamic performance, giving us a maximum natural frequency of fs*fPWM/(2*fL), where fs is our sampling frequency.
+For a 1Hz lowpass filter, a 1kHz PWM frequency, and a 20Hz sampling frequency, the maximum time constant we can achieve is ~20us, which means we should have plenty of margin to avoid instability.
+We can create a PI controller by setting the current output at time n to equal In = I(n-1) + Kp*(Ierr(n) - Ierr(n-1)) + wi*dt*Ierr(n)
+Where I(n-1) was the previous current, Ierr is the measured minus the desired value of the current, dt is the time between samples, wi is the integral gain (in frequency form)